 Day 1: Prep your paperwork!
 Start gathering utility bills, tax bills, warranties, renovation details, etc. Buyers are going to ask a lot of questions, best to have the answers ahead of time.

-Day 2: Change lightbulb and update fixtures!
+Day 2: Change lightbulb and update your fixtures!
 This is a perfect time to make sure all your lightbulbs match and are working.

 Day 3: Buy boxes and tape.
 Think about getting a storage unit if you have a lot of extra stuff.